 A Level French is a fascinating mix of culture, society and language learning and builds on the skills, vocabulary and

 In your second year you will develop ‘un oeil critique’ on some more complex issues including multiculturalism and the prison system in the ‘Francophonie’.
-The study of a book and an independent research project which will be assessed in the speaking component will complete your course.
+The study of a book and an independent research project, which will be assessed in the speaking component, will complete your course.

 A qualification in A Level French is very highly regarded by universities due to the huge range of study skills that students acquire during their course; it develops critical and analytical thinking, good communication skills and improves grammatical awareness.
 Such meticulousness strongly enhances students’ future work be it at University or in a professional capacity.